Évanturel Lake

 Évanturel Lake (French: Lac Évanturel) is a freshwater body located in the unorganized territory of Lac-Pikauba, in the Charlevoix Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.
 This body of water is located in the zec des Martres, outside the Laurentides Wildlife Reserve.

 Lake Évanturel is one of the main bodies of water at the head of the Barley River.
 This mountain lake is entirely located in an area where forestry has always been the predominant economic activity.
 In the middle of XIXth, recreational tourism activities took off.
 Due to the altitude, this lake is normally frozen from late October to early May; however, the safe ice circulation period is usually from early December to April.

-A forest road serves the western part of the hydrographic slope of Lake Évanturel and another road the eastern part.
+A forest road serves the western part of the hydro-graphic slope of Lake Évanturel and another road the eastern part.

 Geography

 Located in a forest area in the unorganized territory of Lac-Pikauba in the zec des Martres, Lake Évanturel (length: 2.3 km; altitude: 829 m) is located on the northern slope of the Barley River valley.
 The mouth of Lake Évanturel is located at the bottom of a bay on the south shore of the lake, at: